Al4r1c/Twig_I18n/README.md

     );

 Parameters are:
 * The actual env locale, then used by default.
-Here 'cz'.
+Here it will be `cz`.
 * Path where translations files (.mo) are stored.
-The folders then must have gettext like structure. (/path/'locale'/LC_MESSAGES/fileName.mo)
+The folders then must have gettext like structure. (/path/to/translation_root/'locale'/LC_MESSAGES/'fileName'.mo)
 * Array with configuration or available locales.

 In the previous example, we suppose that we got two files:
 * /path/to/translation_root/cz/LC_MESSAGES/default-cz.mo
 * /path/to/translation_root/fr/LC_MESSAGES/default-fr.mo

-And that, by default Twig will use the cz one.

 Files must be valid .MO files or it won't work properly. ([More informations](http://www.gnu.org/software/gettext/manual/html_node/MO-Files.html)).